 You may be eligible to have your violation dismissed with probation.
 The Judge in his sole discretion, may defer disposition on most cases.
-Generally deferred is for a period of 90 days, (not to exceed 180 days).
+Generally, Deferred is for a period of 90 days.
+However, on certain violations the period is for 180 days which is the max number of days.
 If you complete the required terms, the case is dismissed.

 You are eligible for Deferred Disposition if:

 You are not charged with a construction zone violation.

 You are not charged with speeding in excess of 25 mph over the posted limit.

 You have not participated in a deferred program in this court or another court during the past 12 months.

 If you are under the age of 25, you must appear at the Court window to request probation.
 State law requires you to complete a Driver Safety Course (only course - no driving record) and return the certificate of completion to the court within the deferral period.